 Want to reinvent management?
 Start with the managers.

+Maybe some day we’ll look back on the role of the manager in our organizations and laugh.
 Such a quaint trend.
 Kind of like having The Clapper in every room of your house, or wearing multiple Swatch watches, or working out to Richard Simmons videos.
 Each seemed really helpful at the time, but looking back, we kind of wonder what the heck we were thinking.

 OK, I’m exaggerating.
 After all, the manager/employee trend has been going strong for 100 years or more.
 But are we seeing enormous changes in the role of managers on the horizon?
 Signs point to yes.

 In some of the most forward-thinking businesses and in many projects being run the open source way, the traditional manager/employee relationship, which looks something like the image above, is being replaced with something much less formal and much more flexible.

 I think the new model looks more like this:

 In the old model, managers are the leaders, employees are the followers.
 Managers don’t follow, employees rarely lead.

 One of my pet peeves is when people use the words manager and leader interchangeably.
 We all know of managers who are terrible leaders and leaders who are terrible managers.
 Yet so often managers are given leadership status by default.
 Does it have to be that way?